 Curate Cart – This was an English variety of the pleasure cart.

-Curricle – It acquired its name from the ancient Roman vehicle curriculum.
+Curricle – This vehicle acquired its name from the ancient Roman vehicle curriculum.
 It was applied to the Gig used by dandies, and it differed from the Gig only in its elaborateness and splendor.
 It had two horses united by a silver bar supporting a silver-mounted pole, and preceded, or was followed by mounted grooms.
 After a time, economy became more important and there was a sacrifice of contour and elegance, the horses of the grooms were dispensed with, and the latter were provided for by the addition of a sort of rumble behind the Curricle, which balanced the pole and took the weight off the backs of the horses.
-The most original Curricle of the late eighteen and early nineteenth century belonged to the flamboyant and eccentric Romeo Coates (click here to learn more about him) and was in the shape of nautilus shell.
-The last dandy in London to drive a Curricle was Count d’Orsay.
+The most original Curricle of the late eighteen and early nineteenth century belonged to the flamboyant and eccentric Romeo Coates and was in the shape of nautilus shell.
+The last dandy in London to drive a Curricle was Count d’Orsay, who lived openly with his mother-in-law, Marguerite Power, Countess of Blessington.
 Mechanically, similar to the Gig, it consisted of a Cabriolet body, with a falling top, two wheels, and was hung on C-spring.

 Cutter, Dexter – This was a light Portland Cutter and named after the celebrated trotting horse, Dexter, who dominated at harness races in the mid to late 1860s.